BrentTB/QuantumScript/README.md

 aaxbcdqw..*xbcdxb*xbxbqw.xb
 ```

-This code multiplies 4, 5, and the value given by the user. if no value is given it outouts zero, as the defaut is 0
+This code multiplies 4, 5, and the value given by the user. if no value is given it outputs zero, as the defaut variable value is 0

 ### Fibonacci